 - It is the intent of the Honor Council to maintain equal class representation to the best of its ability.

 - If there is an unusual circumstance that does not fall under these parameters, it is the responsibility of the Honor Council Chairpersons to determine the best solution for that situation.

 F. Term of the Honor Council

 The Honor Council shall be deemed to be in session year-round.

-a.
-There shall be two Co-Chairpersons from the third-year class of council members, one from each campus.
-Fellow members of the Honor Council shall make nominations for the Co-chairpersons, and the election shall be held at the beginning of each school term.
-The body of the Honor Council will vote on the Co-Chairpersons.
+- a.
+There shall be three Co-chairpersons from the third-year class of council members, one from each campus.
+In the event that no third year medical student with Honor Council experience is available, a second year medical student with Honor Council experience shall be allowed to be the campus Co-chairperson instead.
+Fellow members of the Honor Council shall make nominations for the Co-chairpersons, and the election shall be held at the end of the academic year.
+The body of the Honor Council will vote on the Co-chairpersons.

 II.
 Faculty Advisor

 Each Co-chairperson shall meet with respective Deans of Student Affairs in Wichita and Kansas City, who will serve as the faculty advisors.
 The faculty advisor shall interact only with the Co-chairpersons of the Council and shall not participate in any aspect of an Honor Council trial.